-- Omnicidal Maniac: The logical extension of Satan's role, being a force of moral and physical putrefaction, leading man closer to his destruction."O Satan!
+- Omnicidal Maniac: The logical extension of Satan's role, being a force of moral and physical putrefaction, leading man closer to his destruction.
+At the end of the trilogy, he succeeds in his goal."O Satan!
 I acknowledge you as the Great Destroyer of the Universe!"

 - One-Woman Wail: One of the quiet passages in "The Shrine of Mad Laughter" incorporates this (specifically, it's the passage starting at about 2:45).
 It's mixed so quietly that you almost certainly will need to turn up the volume to hear it.
 It's also one of the rare quiet passages in the album that doesn't suddenly end with a Scare Chord, but instead fades slowly back in, so it's not risky to one's hearing/speakers/headphones to do so.
 (Alternately, this altered version of the album has the passage gain raised substantially.)

 - Perfectly Cromulent Word: "Obombration" is a word that the band apparently made up.
 It's derived from a Latin word meaning "overshadowing" and is generally interpreted to refer to death in some way

 - Power Trio: The 2020 Cult Never Dies interview refers to "the core power trio", though in a context that makes it ambiguous as to whether it's referring to the band themselves or simply to the traditional rock instruments of guitar, bass, and drums.

 - Purple Prose: Some of the purplest lyrics in all of black metal.
 This isn't a bad thing, as it fits nicely with the Biblical parodies the band often engages in, and they're very good at it.